ja-guzzle/docs/docs/How to guides/Ingest data/Working with XML files.md

 |XML Root Tag|The Root tag of your xml files to treat as a root.<br/>It encloses all the other elements and is therefore the sole parent element to all the other elements.For example, in the XML  &lt;books&gt; &lt;books&gt; &lt;books&gt; ...&lt;/books&gt;, the appropriate value would be books.|Rows|✔|✔|

-The Interface for XML in Guzzle can be seen below:
+## The Interface for XML in Guzzle is :

 ![image alt text](/img/docs/how-to-guides/ingest_data/xml.png)